 Build:

-No Code needed: bend the infrared LED and the phototransistor toward each other.
-Then pressing the switch should make your regular LED blink.
+No Code needed: You may need to bend the infrared LED and the phototransistor toward each other.
+Pressing the switch should make your regular LED turn on.
+While on, put credit card between the IR LED and the phototransistor.
+Then place it perpendicularly above both and move it closer, then away.

 Homework: